fbpx

 A grief that remains present even after healing.

-A personal chapter that shaped who they are now.
+A personal chapter that shaped who someone has become.

-This is why my collectors often do not need to ask what a piece means.
-They feel it before they can describe it.
-The work speaks to them in a way language cannot.
+This is why my collectors rarely ask what a piece means.
+They feel it before language arrives.
+The work speaks directly to something internal, bypassing explanation altogether.

 It is there to meet them where they are.